NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

     }
     Offering o-- Consumer
 ```
-Class diagram 2.5.A
+### Questions

-Open Question 1 : How to change state to canceled if there is no state attribute in Offering?
+- Question 1 : How to change state to canceled if there is no state attribute in Offering?
+For now solved by adding state attribute in consumer.

-Open Question 2 : State change from canceled back to active: Will students remain active?
+- Question 2 : State change from canceled back to active: Will students remain active?
 Will associations remain?

 ### Remarks
 - Not high priority (could be defined and used later)
 - Association
-	- remoteState : use the value "canceled" from the enum.
+	- state : use the value "canceled" from the enum.

 ### example of request Delete offering (zitting)
 ```